rubensworks/PhD-Thesis/content/conclusions.md

 Next, standardization efforts will be needed to truly bring evolving knowledge graphs to the Web, in the form of temporal query languages, temporal models and exchange formats.
-For the sake of compatibility, these should be extensions or be representable in the existing Linked Data stack, which will mainly impact RDF and SPARQL.
+For the sake of compatibility, these should be extensions or they should be representable in the existing Linked Data stack, which will mainly impact RDF and SPARQL.
 The [W3C RDF Stream Processing community group](https://www.w3.org/community/rsp/){:.mandatory}
 is a first effort that aims to explore these issues.

-Due to the long list of remaining challenges, it will take more research and engineering effort before we will see the true adoption of publishing and querying evolving knowledge graphs on the Web.
+Due to the many remaining challenges, it will take more research and engineering effort before we will see the true adoption of publishing and querying evolving knowledge graphs on the Web.
 Nevertheless, it is important to open up these evolving knowledge graphs to the public Web,